Catholic Social Action

 Local Grants Funded through the Archdiocesan CCHD Committee

-Community Matters, Washing Well Laundromat: The Washing Well is a community Laundromat that provides access to a safe, affordable, and local laundry facility in the Lower Price Hill community.
+Community Matters, The Washing Well: The Washing Well is a social enterprise that provides access to a safe, affordable, and local laundry facility in the Lower Price Hill community.
 Laundry is a basic human need that is often overlooked in many communities.
 A few years ago, Lower Price Hill residents called out this need and advocated for a community based solution to address the laundry desert and provided community ownership of the solution.
 The Washing Well is a testament to the power of building a community from within.

 Dream Builders Group Inc., Clubhouse Teens in Training: Teens in Training, TNT programming was developed to empower at-risk 6th graders in Clubhouse to become community leaders.
 The TNTs design & implement present and future programming through hands on learning – service trips and leadership activities for 2nd – 6th graders with limited opportunities.